Shrayas555/Movie-analysis-DataScience/README.md

-"Movie Analysis with Data Science" is a project that uses data science methods to analyze trends and insights in the movie industry, providing valuable information for filmmakers and enthusiasts alike.
+"Movie Analysis" is a project that uses data science methods to analyze trends and insights in the movie industry, providing valuable information for filmmakers and enthusiasts alike.